 Travelling often means lots of people, sometimes you may want to get past them, for that you can use.

 Jiè guò yí xià

 Everyone loves it when you say good things about their hometown, an easy way to say somewhere is beautiful in Chinese is like this：

 Beijing is very beautiful.

 You just substitute the place, ‘漂亮’ (piào liàng) can also be used to say a woman is beautiful, not just for places.

 Have you ever been in China?
 Where and what did you think, would these phrases have been useful?
+What are main types of tea in China?
 For those that haven’t been to China what areas of China would you like to visit and why?

 Copyright Notice: Everyone is welcome to forward the articles in this blog as long as the links to these articles are also included.